mainguyen189/data-mining-assignments/README.md

 # guided projects

-Compilation of data science projects I found online
+Compilation of data science projects from:
+- codecademy and dataquest as recommended by LSE
+- open learning sources

 A bit disorganized right now..